-We are working within the 1987 Byron Bay Beach Resort approval for the Elements of Byron accommodation cabins.
+We are working within the 1987 Byron Bay Beach Resort approval for the Elements of Byron villas.
 Additional applications are required to be lodged with authorities for other components and for the operation of the resort, including some section 96 modification applications.

 A sensitive site of this scale and a project this complex requires numerous development approvals and continual refinement.

 We will do our best through this page, our database mail-outs, press ads and media releases to keep you up to date with our planning applications.

 Please find below the current Development Applications we are working on.